react-navigation/react-navigation.github.io/versioned_docs/version-8.x/use-navigation.md

 `useNavigation` is a hook that gives access to `navigation` object.
 It's useful when you cannot pass the `navigation` object as a prop to the component directly, or don't want to pass it in case of a deeply nested child.

+It can be used in two ways.

+## Getting the navigation object by screen name

-The `useNavigation` hook returns the `navigation` object of the screen where it's used:
+The hook accepts the name of the current screen or any of its parent screens to get the corresponding navigation object:

 ```js name="useNavigation hook" snack static2dynamic
 import * as React from 'react';